-Dealing with unpaid childcare fees
+Tips for dealing with unpaid Nursery fees

 Every child’s parent has financial obligations but why is it that some view unpaid childcare fees very differently?
 Parents have other weekly/monthly financial obligations such as credit cards, mobile phone payments, gym membership etc and rarely do they sway from the payment of such, so why is it that the attitude of some for paying their nursery fees is so different?

 The truth of the matter is that many childcare and nursery business owners systematically tolerate late payments from parents.
+Millions of pounds has gone unpaid in Nursery Fees and this poses a real threat to the long term sustainability within the childcare industry.

 Many nurseries and childcare establishments fail to chase up late fees on a regular basis and have no real process in place to deal with the non paying element.
 To exacerbate the problem, many nurseries and childcare providers also face the challenge of balancing their books against the cost of free entitlement.

 At Frontline Collections, we understand the issues that many childcare establishments face on a daily basis and know that getting paid on time is critical to running a successful childcare business.
+Our Proficient and pragmatic Nursery Fees Debt Collection specialism ensure the maximum amount of unpaid Nursery Fees is recovered at little cost to our clients.

 So to help, we have put together a list of pointers that can help protect the cash flow of your business and help you get payment promptly.
 Remember – No nursery has ever lost custom by simply asking parents to pay what they rightfully owe.